dsilvaevje99/vue-page-tiles/README.md

 ```

 This reactive object will be used when generating the page content as well, so make sure to create it in a component they have in common.
-Then insert the `<PageTiles />` component wherever you want the page content to be displayed, and pass the reactive object you just created as a prop called "content":
+Then insert the `<PageTiles />` component wherever you want the page content to be displayed, and pass the reactive object you just created as a prop called "page":

 ```
 <PageTiles :page='page' />